AndyGutterman/WordsearchGenerator/README.md

 ## Installation
 1. Clone directory
 2. Install using `pip install -e`
-3. Start the program using:
+3. Use a command to start the program:

 | Enter command    | desired version: |
 |:-----------------|:----------------:|